IO89/Todos-Node/README.md

-# Todos-Node
+### Todos-Node
-Todo app built with Node and MongoDB.
+    Todo app built with NodeJS(Express) and MongoDB.
     Application has CRUD functionality and authentication for users.
+    To launch server type: node server.js and try out routes trough Postman.

+### Test:
     Currently there are 22 tests.
+    For testing purpose it is used dummy database.
-To run tests type: npm run test.
+    To run tests type: yarn run test.
-To launch server type: node server.js and try out routes trough Postman.

-And here come Traaaaviiisss!